metlinskyi/web-forms/README.md

 #### UI

 Different culture templates on a page.
-If the Localization control does not find a specific culture template, then will be rendered a default template.
+If the Localization control does not find a specific culture template, then a default template will be rendered.

 ```ASP
 <asp:Localization runat="server">